 - African American girls and young women were until recently targeted for criminal law enforcement at much higher rates in San Francisco in comparison to all other demographic groups in the City.
-In 2007 (the peak year for youth drug arrests), San Francisco's African American female youth accounted for 40% of the felony drug arrests of African American female.
-Youths in California and had arrest rates 50 times higher than their counterparts in other counties.
+In 2007 (the peak year for youth drug arrests), San Francisco's African American female youth accounted for 40% of the felony drug arrests of African American female youth accounted for 40% of the felony drug arrests of African American female youths in California and had arrest rates 50 times higher than their counterparts in other counties.
 In 2014-2016, only one African American female youth was arrested in San Francisco for a drug felony. - In 2007, 125 of the City's 265 youth drug felony arrestees were Latinos, 112 were African Americans, and 12 were Asians.
 In 2016, seven were Latinos, one was African American, two were Asians, and none were White. - Racial patterns in drug arrests do not match racial patterns in drug abuse.
-Of the 816 people Who died from abusing illicit drugs in San Francisco during the five-year, 2011-2015 period, 55% Were non-Latino Whites, 22% were African Americans, 10% were Latinos, and 9% were Asians.
+Of the 816 people who died from abusing illicit drugs in San Francisco during the five-year, 2011-2015 period, 55% were non-Latino Whites, 22% were African Americans, 10% were Latinos, and 9% were Asians.
 In contrast, 43% of the city's 6,587 drug felony arrests during